etcd-io/etcd/Documentation/op-guide/grpc_proxy.md

 ## TLS termination

-Terminate TLS from a secure etcd cluster with the grpc proxy by serving an unencrypted local endpoint.
+Terminate TLS from a secure etcd cluster with the gRPC proxy by serving an unencrypted local endpoint.

 To try it out, start a single member etcd cluster with client https: